 how to create a brand strategy framework for success

-A man walking down a city street, facing away from the camera, wearing a Patagonia t-shirt with the brand's iconic mountain logo on the back.
+A man walking down a city street, facing away from the camera, wearing a Patagonia t-shirt with the Patagonia branding's iconic mountain logo on the back.

 what is a brand?